ProbablePrime/interactive-keyboard/README.md

 5. Unzip it.
 6. Open a terminal/cmd in its folder
 7. Enter `npm install`.
 This will install project dependancies
-8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `keyboardz`.
+8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `robot-js`.
 Depending on your requirements you may need to use an alternative handler.
 Please read the section if you are unsure
 9. Install your **Selected** handler with `npm install <handler>`
 10. Write a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` follow the sample one below for a guide.
 A video is coming soon.
 11. Start your chosen game, Open a cmd/terminal in the folder you downloaded.